IgorQueiroz23031988/Cab-Investment-firm-Data-Analysis-and-Insight/README.md

 *	Reports recommending which Cab company The firm XYZ should invest.
 *	A website created by the data analyst showing a table of which company has the higher amount of taxi travels, profit and customers.
 Also a collection of hypotheses and a dashboard is presented in order to auxiliary the CEO decisions.

-The tools used for this project are: Python 3.8, Pycharm, Jupyter Notebook, Streamlit and Heroku.
+The tools used for this project are: Python 3.8 and Jupyter Notebook.

 ## 2. Data Understanding.